-Many of this new breed of restaurant came to London originally as pop-ups, including Kurobuta in Chelsea and Beer & Buns in the City, but became such a big hit that they decided to stick around permanently.
+Many of this new breed of restaurant came to London originally as pop-ups, such as Beer & Buns in the City, but became such a big hit that they decided to stick around permanently.
 As well as your standard sushi, these Izakayas serve dishes such as soft Hirata buns filled with pork and beef, vegetable tempura, chicken karaage and duck gyoza (just to name a few of my favourites).

 Hidden away in Heddon Street Courtyard, just off of better known Regent Street, sits the swanky Japanese restaurant Sakagura.
 This week I popped along to check it out.